Phone: (905) 525-9140 ext: 27813

-Jocelyn is an Associate Professor in the school of rehabilitation sciences and teaches in the MSc (OT) program.
+Dr. Harris is an Associate Professor in the School of Rehabilitation Science and teaches in the MSc (OT) program.
 She graduated from the McMaster OT program in 1995 and has a Masters and PhD in Rehabilitation Sciences from the University of British Columbia with a focus on stroke recovery.
-Jocelyn completed a post-doctoral fellowship at the Toronto Rehabilitation Institute specializing in traumatic brain injury.
+Dr. Harris completed a post-doctoral fellowship at the Toronto Rehabilitation Institute specializing in traumatic brain injury.

 Keywords: stroke, traumatic brain injury, care of critically ill adults, gender

-Jocelyn teaches topic areas of neuro-rehabilitation across the curriculum.
+Dr. Harris teaches topic areas of neuro-rehabilitation across the curriculum.
 She is interested in evolving teaching methods within problem based learning and tutorials.
-In the OT program she teaches mainly in the Professional Reasoning and Skills courses as well as Problem Based Tutorials.
+In the OT program, she teaches mainly in the Professional Reasoning and Skills courses as well as Problem Based Tutorials.

-Dr. Harris will be taking Graduate Students for a start date September 2018
+Dr. Harris will be taking Graduate Students for a start date of September 2018.

 Kusec A, Dematteo C, Velikonja D, Harris JE. (n press).
 What's Your Motivation?
 Measures of Motivation and Engagement after Acquired Brain Injury.
 Rehabilitation Psychology.

 Choo X, Richardson, Bosch J, Stratford P, Harris JE. (in press).
 Comparison of the sensitivity to change of the Functional Independence Measure with the Assessment of Motor and Process Skills within different rehabilitation populations.
 Clinical Rehabilitation, http://www.tandfonline.com/doi/full/10.1080/09638288.2017.1375033